emacs-exordium/exordium/README.md

   and not with this config.
 A simple solution is to turn off font lock temporarily with <kbd>M-x font-lock-mode</kbd>.
 Do it again to re-enable font lock after you're done editing your large component-level comment.

+* Sometimes weird bugs may happen after an upgrade or during development on a module.
+Exordium recompiles any `.el` file for which the corresponding `.elc` files is older on startup, but does not try to force any `.el` file to be compiled.
+Two functions are useful in this case: `M-x uncompile-modules` removes all `.elc` files (if you restart Emacs it will not compile anything). `M-x force-recompile-modules` recompiles everything.

 ### Configuration profiling